 KPSAHS students may be able to receive individual assistance and tutoring from their instructors.
-Additionally, tutoring for writing skills, physics, math, chemistry, professional writing, and Microsoft Office is provided through online tutoring; see the manager of library services for additional information.
+Additionally, tutoring for writing skills, anatomy and physiology, biology, physics, math, chemistry, and student success is provided through online tutoring; see the manager of library services for additional information.